cgmartin/sailsjs-angularjs-bootstrap-example/README.md

 (see `assets/linker/js/angular-sails.io.js`).
 The retry logic may be of interest, since it first sends a `$http.get()` request to the server for obtaining the security token cookie, otherwise you'll get the `500 error: "handshake error"` from socket.io's automatic reconnect logic.
-The Todo app could use better handling during disconnects and api errors, which is the next thing I'd like to spent time on before moving on to another example.
+The Todo app could use better handling during disconnects and api errors (among other obvious features), which is the next thing I'd like to spent time on before moving on to another example.

 The Sails.js asset grunt tasks have been reconfigured to allow Twitter Bootstrap and Font Awesome custom compiles (see `/assets/linker/styles/*.less`).